How Well Do My Results Generalize Now? The External Validity of Online Privacy and Security Surveys: Discussion

+Overall, we found major degradation of MTurk data quality and external validity since 2017~\cite{redmiles2019well}.
+If MTurk samples are used, applying the data quality measures studied in this paper---including demographic raking and a stringent open textbox attention check---is critical to enhance external validity.
+However, even when applying these data quality measures to MTurk data, Prolific gender-balanced samples provide better validity and their use is recommended at the current time.
+It is important to remember, however, that both Prolific and MTurk samples better represent younger and more educated populations.
+Additionally, online samples appear to be differently representative for different types of questions, as we discuss below in the Recommendation 3.

+Future work should examine the validity of samples from other platforms, which could be comparable to or better than Prolific.
+For example, we note that CloudResearch, which uses the MTurk population, has been found to provide similar data quality to Prolific when the default data quality filters are applied~\cite{litman2021reply}.
+Although our literature review did not find any papers that used CloudResearch, it it provides an alternative platform for recruiting participants in the future.
+Future work should also continue to monitor the external validity of MTurk and Prolific, as population demographics and data quality may continue to change over time.

-\textit{\textbf{Recommendation 1:} Determinations about whether to use Prolific's representative sample feature can make trade-offs between generalizability and logistical constraints without significantly impacting data quality for most studies.} \\
+\textit{\textbf{Recommendation 2:} Determinations about whether to use Prolific's representative sample feature can make trade-offs between generalizability and logistical constraints without significantly impacting data quality for most studies.} \\

-We find that Prolific's Representative sample feature produces data that most closely matches the results from the nationally representative sample from the Pew dataset.
-However, the Representative sample takes much longer (49 hours vs. 2.5 hours for 800 responses) and is more significantly more expensive (\$2784 vs. \$1600) to deploy than collecting a gender-balanced sample of the same size from Prolific.
-In most cases, a Prolific gender-balanced sample performs nearly as well as a representative sample, with less than .02 difference in average TVD across all questions.
-The largest gains in TVD for representative over gender-balanced were for Behavior questions, for which neither sample was representative.
-All other question categories had very small TVD differences (less than 0.01) between representative and gender-balanced samples.
+We find that Prolific's representative sample feature produces data that most closely matches the results from the nationally representative sample from the Pew dataset.
+However, the representative sample takes much longer (49 hours vs. 2.5 hours for 800 responses) and is significantly more expensive (\$2784 vs. \$1600) to deploy than collecting a gender-balanced sample of the same size from Prolific.
+In most cases, a Prolific gender-balanced sample performs nearly as well as a representative sample, with less than .02 difference in average TVD across all question categories.
+The largest gains for representative over gender-balanced were for behavior questions, for which neither was representative.
+All other question categories had very small differences ($\text{TVD} < .01$) between representative and gender-balanced samples.